 Visual artist with an (illegal) graffiti background.
-What started as an illegal, abstract letter graffiti expression in the 90’s, evolved into contemporary realistic works in public spaces and galleries in Amsterdam, Stockholm and New York, among others.
+What started as an illegal, abstract letter graffiti expression in the 90’s, evolved into contemporary realistic works in public spaces and galleries in Amsterdam, Stockholm and New York.

 In the graffiti scene, an artist with an esteemed reputation gains the title of “King”.
 With this in mind he started painting lions in a realistic way, as they are known as the King of the Jungle, later he also moved on to other felines.

-2019: work included in the largest Street Art museum in the world, which will open in 2019 in Amsterdam on the NDSM shipyard.
+2019: Work included in the largest Street Art museum in the world, museum STRAAT, Amsterdam, Holland.

 2019: Paint demo for Walls and Skin ft.
 Bavaria.
 During international tattoo convention Lyon, France.

-2017: Participated in the ASA (Amsterdam Street Art) group show, curated by GoGallery, Prinsengracht Amsterdam
+2017: Participated in the ASA (Amsterdam Street Art) group show, curated by GoGallery, Prinsengracht Amsterdam, Holland.

-2016: Nominated for the first Dutch Street Art Awards, Amsterdam.
+2016: Nominated for the first Dutch Street Art Awards, Amsterdam, Holland.

 2014: Two wall paintings are included in the international street art book “Concrete Canvas”, published by Lee Bofkin in London, England.